joelchrono12/joelchrono12.ml/_posts/2025-05-25-new-desk-and-keyboard.md

 The space on top I decorated with a mousepad, a pencil holder, a lamp for aesthetics and some other peripherals.

-To make space for the keyboard, I used the rail on the back to rise my laptop.
-I initially bought a stand for it but I think this works better, since it can get even further to the back, which allows more space for arms to rest.
+To make space for the keyboard, I used the rail on the back to raise my laptop.
+I initially bought a stand for it but I think this works better, since it can get even further to the back, which allows more space for my palms to rest.

 I had heard some things about IKEA, both good and bad, but in my experience both the desk and the cabinet were quite easy to build with the help of my sister.
 She's really into LEGOs so it was like the adult version of that.
 I had a nice time as well, nothing that complicated happened, but I wonder how we would fare building something bigger later on.
 For now, this is good enough.